Skip to main content

 Find Specific Elements by Role

-const { locator } = await getLocatorsByAI(
+const { locator } = await page.getLocatorsByAI('the submit button in the checkout form');

 await locator.click();